ibm-cloud-docs/dr-automation-powervs/FAQs.md

 Follow the below steps to check for any communication issues:

 1. Log in to the Orchestrator VM from the IBM Cloud UI or through the VPC-created jump server.
-2. Export the proxy IP that was created through the VPC landing zone.
+2. Export the proxy IP that was created through the VPC landing zone:

    > **Export**
    > `http_proxy="<proxy_ip:port>"`